SquadcastHub/squadcasthub.github.io/pages/mydoc/apiv2.md

 }
 ```

-- The `status` field should be `"resolve"`
+- The `status` field should be set to value `"resolve"`
 - The associated `event_id` should also be sent along with this

 {{site.data.alerts.blue-note}}
 <b>Resolving an Incident with an API call: </b>
 <br/><br/><p>To resolve an incident, <b>message</b> and <b>description</b> fields are not required to be sent.</p>
 {{site.data.alerts.end}}

-## Add a Tag From Incident JSON
+## Add a Tag From directly Incident JSON

-This section will give you an understanding of how you can add tags to an incidents straight from the Incident JSON using our APIv2.
+This section will give you an understanding of how you can add tags to an incident straight from the Incident JSON using the Incident API.

 ### Typical Incident JSON: